heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 2.3 Select your email preferences

-Lastly, DEV will ask to select the one, both, or neither for the following emails:
+Lastly, DEV will ask if you're interested in receiving emails for weekly newsletters or top posts.
+You can select one, both, or neither of the email prefrences.
+For selecting your email preferences, click the checkbox to confirm your choice.
+Afterward, click _Finish_ to complete customizing your DEV profile.

--

-you to checkmark your email preferences, such as if you want to receive weekly newsletter emails or emails about top posts from your tags that you've selected.
-If you would like to not receive any emails from DEV regarding the presented options, click **Finish** to complete customizing your DEV profile.
+### 2.4 You're now a part of the DEV community

-After finishing, you are directed back to the main DEV website with a message that confirms that you're officially a part of the DEV community.
+After finishing the above steps, you are directed back to the main DEV website with a message that confirms that you're officially a part of the DEV community.

+## Conclusion

+Congratulations, you have created and customized your DEV account.
+Since you are now a part of the DEV community, you're able to create posts